 Other key factors in a boat design analysis are the water flow properties.
 A better way to visualize the simulation features and advantages in boat design is to discuss the real models.
 SimScale’s Public Projects library offers thousands of freely available simulation templates across various industries, including shipbuilding.
 Here you can find already completed boat design simulations, copy them and change the CAD design and set your own specifications.
 This saves time and also make it easier to perform the simulation.
 Herewith are a few examples:

 This is one of most frequent engineering issues associated with any kind of ship, from small boats to giant transportation or cruise ships.

 In this project, it is possible to see how to simulate the behavior of sea waves around a frigate.
 The ship’s oscillating motion is modelled using the 3D0F solid body motion option, through which the ship’s roll (x-rotation), heave (z-translation), and sway (y-translation) can be specified.
-The geometry was uploaded into the SimScale platform and meshing was done using snappyHexMesh.
+The geometry was uploaded to the SimScale platform and meshing was done using snappyHexMesh.
 Finally, the simulation results can be used to study the impact of waves on the ship.

 In traditional boat design, the wave effects on different hull shapes and dimensions are simulated in artificial conditions, trying to reproduce natural environments.
 One such physical testing tool is the wave tank, a special water reservoir able to host a small or medium-sized boat.

 Here is another interesting subject for engineering simulation using a CFD analysis.
 In this project, it is possible to see how the transient wake formation behind a moving boat can be simulated.

 The model highlights the capability of local time-stepping multiphase solver used on the platform.
 The boat simulated in this case is 4 meters in length.
 It sails at 3.5 m/s at a heeling angle of 5 degrees.
 The simulation enables analysis of Kelvin wake formation times and wake patterns within reasonable computation time.
 The pattern is clearly visible in the snapshots.